 In addition, it should be recognized that additional site-specific studies and design work may be required to implement some of the activities that are beyond the scope of the CMP.
-Examples of this would be, archaeological studies, geotechnical studies, preliminary and detailed engineering designs, etc.
+Examples of this would be, but are not limited to archaeological studies, geotechnical studies, and preliminary/detailed engineering designs.